Propaganda - Affiches de Guerre - Affiches de Paix

 CHF 390.–

-Rationing was put into place on rare or imported foodstuffs such as meat and sugar.
+Rationing policies were introduced for scarce or imported foodstuffs, such as meat and sugar.

 Mangez Moins de Viande, Pour Ménager notre Cheptel